jcalpickard/jcalpickard.github.io/_compost/zwicky.md

 Computer-supported morphological analysis, whatever that looks like.
 (Let's find out.)

-Zwicky is an exploratory tool for [[morphological-analysis]], aimed at mapping and understanding complex problem spaces.
-Named after Bulgarian-born Swiss astronomer Fritz Zwicky, this project seeks to extend and reimagine morphological analysis through modern computational approaches.
+> Zwicky is an exploratory tool for [[morphological-analysis]], aimed at mapping and understanding complex problem spaces.
+Named for Bulgarian-born Swiss astronomer [Fritz Zwicky](https://en.wikipedia.org/wiki/Fritz_Zwicky), Zwicky seeks to extend and reimagine morphological analysis through modern computational approaches.

 Zwicky seeks to: